 A key benefit of choosing us as your terminal provider is that your terminal and network services can be bundled.
 This means one contract, one monthly payment for both your terminal subscription and network and just one number to call for support.

-Connecting to both networks is free over a standard broadband connection.
-If you connect to either network using a dial-up connection you will pay a dial-up fee of $9.95 + GST per terminal, per month.
-If your terminal connects using mobile 3G data it will be provided with a mobile data SIM.
-The cost of the SIM and mobile data usage will either be included in your rental price, or you may incur a ‘SIM’ fee of around $13.00 + GST per mobile terminal, per month. mPOS devices transact by connecting to mobile data on the smart device they are paired with.
+Connecting to both networks is free over a standard broadband connection.If your terminal connects using mobile data your terminal provider will include a mobile data SIM with your terminal.
+The cost of the SIM and mobile data usage will either be included in your rental price, or you may incur a ‘SIM’ fee of around $13.00 + GST per mobile terminal, per month.

 How much does it cost to accept credit cards?